 I do all of my writing for this website using this method.

 Since sitting for extended periods is unhealthy, a bonus side benefit of this technique is that the timer signal is a reminder to get up and move around every 25 minutes.

 Mindfulness, the state of being totally focused only on the present moment, is the antithesis of multitasking.

 Mindfulness meditation is a simple form of meditation that trains your brain to increase your awareness of the moment, thereby reducing stress and improving your ability to focus and concentrate.

-Training your brain to stay in the present has proven to increase telomere length and slow cell aging.
-(27)
+Training your mind to stay in the present has been proven to increase telomere length and slow cell aging.

 Multitasking is not the essential productivity skill it’s made out to be.